MercadoLibre's Q2 profit doubles on higher sales volume, user growth

 Gross merchandise volume (GMV), a key metric in the e-commerce industry, was up 47.2% in constant currency to hit $10.5 billion.

+Citi analysts said in a note that the company had a good quarter, highlighting it continues to gain market share, "especially in Brazil and Mexico," and deliver consistent margin expansion.

+"The next steps?
+It seems the focus is to explore the credit opps in Mexico, invest in ads technology and gain scale in 1P (still not profitable)," they said.

-(Reporting by Andre Romani; Writing by Carolina Pulice; Editing by Brendan O'Boyle)
+(Reporting by Andre Romani; Writing by Carolina Pulice; Editing by Brendan O'Boyle and Sonia Cheema)

 ((Carolina.Pulice@thomsonreuters.com;))